edmundofuentes/blog/source/_posts/2020-06-05-boss-rc-202-nektar-pacer-midi-foot-controller.md

 Things to note:

 - Switches `B` & `C` are duplicated to keep it "symmetrical".
-- Switches `1` & `6` are not used to control the RC-202, but I've mapped them to the `Relay 3` and `Relay 4` in order to control other simpler pedals in my setup (such as the Boss VE-1 Vocal Echo) to replace a regular external footswitch.
-I might use this ___ to control , or as an extra footswitch for the GT-1 / GT-1B.
+- Switches `1` & `6` are not used to control the RC-202, but I've mapped them to the `Relay 3` and `Relay 4` in order to control other simpler pedals in my setup (such as the Boss VE-1 Vocal Echo), or as an extra footswitch for the GT-1 / GT-1B.
+This will allow me to replace a regular external footswitch, such as one of my Boss FS-7 footswitches.

 ## Configuring the Nektar Pacer